When executed correctly, marketing efforts generate high-quality CRM leads for salespeople to follow up on.

 When to Disqualify a Lead

 1. Selecting a reason gets salespeople into more of a disqualification mindset.
-If the CRM system is configured such that a salesperson must select why a lead was marked disqualified, there will be resulting “action taking momentum.”
+If the CRM system is configured so that a salesperson must select the reason a lead was marked disqualified, there will be a resulting “action taking momentum.”

-2. The reasons that certain leads were disqualified can be important feedback for marketing.
-While marketing can never eliminate bad leads, there are strategies and tactics which can result in a higher percentage of leads that are worth salespeople’s time to pursue.
+2. The reasons that specific leads were disqualified can be important feedback for marketing.
+While marketing can never eliminate bad leads, there are strategies and tactics that can increase the percentage of leads worth a salesperson’s time to pursue.

 Just because a lead is disqualified from sales pursuit doesn’t mean the person shouldn’t be part of an email marketing campaign.
 There may be a few golden nuggets in a sea of disqualified leads.